Missa Hercules Dux Ferrariae: History

 The interest of the Missa Hercules Dux Ferrariae lies in Josquin's association with the court of Ferrara.
 However, there are no records of an explicit or formal relationship between Josquin des Prez and the Duke of Ferrara.
 There is, however, much to suggest an informal relationship.

 Duke Ercole d'Este I of Ferrara reigned from 1471 to 1505.
 His accomplishments during his reign are significant.
 The revival of classical drama at the court opened the way to a "lively tradition of secular theatre that lasted through the sixteenth century and is significant for the pre-history of opera."
 During his reign, the architect Biagio Rossetti enlarged the city and built new streets and palazzi making Ferrara the first planned city in Europe.
 Ercole negotiated advantageous marriages for all his children to other dynasties and maintained a strategic political alliance with France.
 "What we may call the politics of culture at Ferrara under Ercole emerges in part from his carefully calculated dealings with the Papacy on the one hand and the court of France on the other.
-When we look at the development of music at Ferrara in his time, the effects of this dual diplomacy are obvious, and it becomes clear why Ferrara, as a virtual client state of French political interests in Italy, should have been able to rise to the level of a musical center of international significance during the thirty-five years of Ercole’s reign."
+When we look at the development of music at Ferrara in his time, the effects of this dual diplomacy are obvious, and it becomes clear why Ferrara, as a virtual client state of French political interests in Italy, should have been able to rise to the level of a musical center of international significance during the thirty-five years of Ercole's reign."

 Duke Ercole was passionate about music, a passion that was shared by all of his children.
-Ercole’s older brother, Leonello, had also fostered music during his reign from 1441-1450.
+Ercole's older brother, Leonello, had also fostered music during his reign from 1441 to 1450.
 Shortly after Ercole began his reign, he was able to obtain an impressive chapel of talented musicians and it became one of the largest chapels in Europe at the time.
 He went to extraordinary efforts to attract singers to Ferrara and to hold them in service.
 He efforts went so far as to even negotiate with the Pope for the right to confer benefices on the singers himself.

-Duke Ercole’s main competitor for attracting musician was his friend, Duke Sforza of Milan who also had an impressive chapel.
-And, of course, Duke Sforza’s chapel included Josquin.
+Duke Ercole's main competitor for attracting musician was his friend, Duke Sforza of Milan who also had an impressive chapel.
+And, of course, Duke Sforza's chapel included Josquin.
 It is from this friendship between the two Dukes that Josquin most probably began his informal relationship with the Duke of Ferrara.
-Following Josquin’s pilgrimage to Rome in August 1484, there is no information about his whereabouts until 1486.
+Following Josquin's pilgrimage to Rome in August 1484, there is no information about his whereabouts until 1486.
 Significantly, Duke Antonio Sforza visited Duke Ercole of Ferrara in 1480 for an extended period of 18 months.
-Duke Antonio’s retinue for the visit numbered some 200 men, most likely including Josquin.
+Duke Antonio's retinue for the visit numbered some 200 men, most likely including Josquin.